kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Metaresources can opt for allowing instances to target objects across Kubernetes namespaces, in which case an optional `namespace` field MUST be defined with the target reference.

+!!! warning
     Although not strictly forbidden, this is in general discouraged due to [discoverability](#the-discoverability-problem) issues and security implications.
+Cross namespace references can often lead to escalation of privileges associated with the [Confused deputy problem](https://en.wikipedia.org/wiki/Confused_deputy_problem).

-Implementations that opt for designing metaresources that allow for cross namespace references should consider supporting [ReferenceGrants](https://gateway-api.sigs.k8s.io/api-types/referencegrant/?h=referencegrant) to address the security concern.
+Implementations that opt for designing metaresources that allow for cross namespace references MUST support one of the following combined approaches, to address the security concern:
+- The metaresource is paired with [ReferenceGrants](https://gateway-api.sigs.k8s.io/api-types/referencegrant/?h=referencegrant) or some other form of equivalent handshake that ensures that the target is accepting the metaresource.
+- The metaresource applied client-side and does not grant the client any additional access or permissions than it would otherwise have.

 <details>
   <summary>Implementation tip</summary>